conan-io/docs/reference/extensions/python_requires.rst

         package_type = "python-require"

-And then we will make it available to other packages with ``conan create .``
+And then we will make it available to other packages with ``conan create .``.
+Note that a ``python-require`` package do not create binaries, it is just the recipe part.

 .. code-block:: bash

     $ conan create .
+    # It will only export the recipe, but NOT create binaries
+    # python-requires do NOT have binaries

 We can reuse the above recipe functionality declaring the dependency in the ``python_requires``